 All our performances are located at Parksville's premiere performing space - KNOX UNITED CHURCH!
 Located at 345 Pym Street in Parksville, BC, it's reputation as a concert venue is second to none and is known throughout British Columbia.
 It is home to our wonderful Rogers Artist 599 organ.

 Want to join us at our next performance?
 Maybe purchase a subscription for next season?
 There is a lot of great music here.
 So, take your time, look around, and learn all there is to know about us.
 We hope you enjoy our site and take a moment to drop us a line.
-We are plaesed to team up with The Port Theatre Box office for on-line ticket sales so when you are ready click the link below and thank you for all your support!
+We are pleased to team up with Eventbrite for on-line ticket sales so when you are ready click the link below and thank you for all your support!

 Are your customers of Mulberry Bush Book Stores already?
 Both locations in Parksville and Qualicum Beach sell our performance tickets conveniently located for many of our loyal patrons living nearby!